 Most courses are worth three credits, except for courses with associated laboratories (which are usually worth four credits).
 Additionally, published course-related fees (e.g., laboratory supplies) are the responsibility of the student, and financial aid is not available to dual-enrolled students.

 Please submit the following documents by email, postal mail, or fax by the registration deadline that corresponds to your term of interest.
 An incomplete application will cause processing delays.
-You may apply any time, but applications must be completed one week prior to registration closing (see application deadlines below) to allow for students’ paperwork to be processed in advance of class registration.
+Please refer to the chart below for application and registration dates.

 Grove City College